CPCA Training and Certification Process

 CPCA training utilizes a blended learning method combining home study material with online tools and in-class review sessions with qualified instructors.
 The home study course is self-led; students can study the material on their own time with each course taking an average of forty hours to complete.
 Students also have access to our online learning platform with tutorials for tank installation, piping, dispenser maintenance and activities that challenge the student based on what they have learned throughout the course.

 The CPCA home study program provides the necessary theoretical training in preparation for the required course examinations.
-Click on the home study page for info
+Click on the HOME STUDY page under the training menu for information

 Challenge Process

-The Challenge Process allows individuals who hold other relevant provincial certification and have the required practical experience may apply for a Petroleum Mechanic license without participating in theoretical training.
+The Challenge Process allows individuals who hold other relevant provincial certifications and have the required practical experience to apply for a Petroleum Mechanic license without participating in theoretical training.

 Relevant certification includes ITA BC & Nova Scotia Petroleum Installer certification.

-Applicants to be approved by the CPCA based on sufficient practical experience, to be determined by CPCA.
-Challenge participants are supplied with a training manual and are required to complete the appropriate certification exam.
+Applicants are to be approved by the CPCA based on sufficient practical experience to be determined by the CPCA.
+Challenge participants are supplied with a training manual and must complete the appropriate certification exam.

-The CPCA Practical Experience Log Book is a helpful tool in determining relevant practical experience.
-Individuals can refer to the log book to match the qualifications required for certification.
+The CPCA Practical Experience Log Book is a helpful tool for determining relevant practical experience.
+Individuals can refer to the logbook to match the qualifications required for certification.

-Applicants may also be required to submit additional material (e.g., employer and/or supervisor letters attesting to the applicants work experience as well as relevant training/manufacturer certification where applicable).
-Work experience submitted shall match the experience required within the scope of the license applying for.
+Applicants may also be required to submit additional material (e.g., employer and/or supervisor letters attesting to the applicant’s work experience and relevant training/manufacturer certification where applicable).
+The work experience submitted shall match the experience required within the scope of the license application.

 Applying for Certification